-The Business Start-up Centre Kosovo (BSCK) was successfully launched in UNMIK/Kosovo in 2006 as one of the first BSCs financed under a four-year grant of the Dutch government.
-The BSCK assists youth between ages 18-35 with special emphasis on students and young graduates of all faculties of all universities in UNMIK/ Kosovo in establishing SMEs.
+The Business Start-Up Centre Kosovo (BSCK) was successfully launched in 2006 as one of the first BSCs financed under a four-year grant of the Dutch Government.
+The Business Start-Up Centre Kosovo (BSCK) assists graduate students and young graduates of all faculties of all universities in UNMIK/Kosovo in establishing SMEs.
 It offers practical training courses and consultancy as well as accessible micro-credits for the most promising business ideas.